mvw123/Ticket-To-My-Heart/README.md

 * FR4
 * PCB smaller than 50mmx50mm

 The cost at elecrow for this was around $21.
 Mainly due to ENIG.
-PCBs.io appears to do this by default.
-Possibly PCBs.io would be cheaper though boards would be 1.6mm thick instead of the 1.0mm i used at elecrow.
+The 1.00mm boards were at no extra cost.
+PCBs.io do this by default.
+PCBs.io would be cheaper though boards would be 1.6mm thick instead of the 1.0mm i used at elecrow.
 Though if others buy the PCB at pcbs.io i would obtain a discount on future PCBs.

 MVW